Alexander-Miller/treemacs/README.md

 | oah     | treemacs-visit-file-ace-horizontal-split | Open current file by horizontally splitting a buffer selected by `ace-window'.
 Do nothing for directories.                                              |
 | oav     | treemacs-visit-file-ace-vertical-split   | Open current file by vertically splitting a buffer selected by `ace-window'.
 Do nothing for directories.                                                |
 | ox      | treemacs-xdg-open                        | Open current file, using the `xdg-open' shell-command.
 Do nothing for directories.                                                                      |

+## Coming features & TODOs

+In no particular order:

+ * Allowing treemacs to 'follow' the current file
+ * More states for git integration
+ * Autorefresh on file system change (filewatch p1)
+ * Waiting to collect multiple file system events before refresh (filewatch p2)
+ * Localized refresh only in dir(s) that need it (filewatch p3)
+ * Customizing header with a user set function instead of just a format string
+ * More icons (suggestions welcome)
+ * text icon fallback when emacs is run in a terminal